bianlab/SPIS/README.md

 #### 3.1.3 How to run the image-free single-pixel object detection demo
 We have provided the measurements for testing in the  `./image-free-object-detection/features` folder.
-You can directly run the following command in the terminal to reconstruct the image:
+You can directly run the following command in the terminal to detect the objects in the scene:
 ```
 cd ./image-free-object-detection
 ```